predicate-logic/cluttermonkey/README.md

 Basic plan is to use a Python script to poll the SSEvent stream and push these events into a Datastore.

 ##### Step 2e (Schema Design)
-Datastore choice is PostgreSQL 10.1 due to it's native JSONB datatype that compresses and stores JSON easily (`clutter_raw.events`) and the flexibility to create views on the JSON data to materialize the columns into a normalized table structure (`clutter_stage.v_events`) in a performant manner.
+Datastore choice is PostgreSQL 10.1 due to it's native JSONB datatype that compresses and stores JSON easily (table: `clutter_raw.events`) and the flexibility to create views on the JSON data to materialize the columns into a normalized table structure (view: `clutter_stage.v_events`) in a performant manner.

-Schema is created from script in: `$HOME/script/create.sql` for full details.
+Schema is created from script in: `script/create.sql` for full details.

 ##### Step 3.1 (Real-time Updating)
 See diagram from **Step 1**.
-Python code (`$HOME/hear/cli.py`) listens continously for changes in the SSEvent stream and bulk inserts them in batches of 100 into the PostgreSQL data store.
+Python code (`hear/cli.py`) listens continously for changes in the SSEvent stream and bulk inserts them in batches of 100 into the PostgreSQL data store.

 The `hear.cli` Python script is fully CLI compliant and has built in help.
 You can see it's help file by running `cd $HOME/hear && python -m hear.cli --help` from a BASH session inside the Docker container.
 The script only has a single command `stream`.